selvaklnc/wmao/src/content/posts/image-pdf-hosting.md

 *   In **Form/Popup Creator** (e.g., branded opt-in forms)
 *   In **SendSteed emails** (adding visuals to boost engagement)

 No more relying on free image hosts or embedding from social media platforms.
-With LeadsLeap, your visuals live securely within your marketing system, and they load fast, too.
+With <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>, your visuals live securely within your marketing system, and they load fast, too.

-Unlike public hosting platforms, LeadsLeap ensures stable URLs and secure hosting within a closed, ad-free system.
+Unlike public hosting platforms, <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> ensures stable URLs and secure hosting within a closed, ad-free system.

 ### Features of the Image Manager: